 - Add in four cups of flour, and mix until well combined.
 Add more flour as needed.
 You want the dough to be soft and elastic and not stick to your hands.
 We usually always end up using 4 1/4 cups flour.

 - Keep the dough covered in the bowl and let the dough rest until it’s ready to be used.
 The dough will become soft and pliable once its rested.

 - FLOUR– The amount of flour you need will depend on the type of flour you use.
 Start off with 4 cups then slowly add more by tablespoons.
 The dough should NOT stick to your hands when you pinch it.

-- REST TIME– When you allow the dough to rest before you work with it, the dough will become soft and pliable and will be easier to work with.
+- REST TIME– When you allow the dough to rest about 15 minutes before you work with it, the dough will become soft and pliable and will be easier to work with.